hms-dbmi-cellenics/iac/README.md

 Base infrastructure
 -------------------

-Base infrastructure means infrastructure required for the single-cell pipeline to be deployed.
+Base infrastructure means infrastructure required for Cellenics to be deployed.
 This broadly corresponds to the kubernetes cluster and closely related infrastructure.
 This infrastructure is deployed *manually* by launching the action *Deploy Biomage infrastructure* from the [actions](https://github.com/hms-dbmi-cellenics/iac/actions?query=workflow%3A%22Deploy+Biomage+infrastructure+on+AWS%22).